Diganta404/Netflix_Data-Analysis-SQL/README.md

 2. Set up PostgreSQL and import the dataset.
-3. Run the SQL scripts in the `queries` folder.
+3. Run the SQL scripts in the `solution.sql` folder.

 ## Contributing
 Contributions are welcome!
 If you have any queries or want to add new analyses, feel free to open a pull request.